kelvinuknowhu/study-companion-robot/README.md

 ### Web Server
-Modify the port number in [`web/server.py`](https://github.com/kelvinhu9988/study-companion-robot/blob/master/web/server.py#L12), [`web/index.html`](https://github.com/kelvinhu9988/study-companion-robot/blob/master/web/index.html#L12), and [`monitor.py`](https://github.com/kelvinhu9988/study-companion-robot/blob/master/monitor.py#L12) to the desired port number that you want to use.
+Modify the port number in [`web/server.py`](https://github.com/kelvinhu9988/study-companion-robot/blob/master/web/server.py), [`web/index.html`](https://github.com/kelvinhu9988/study-companion-robot/blob/master/web/index.html), and [`monitor.py`](https://github.com/kelvinhu9988/study-companion-robot/blob/master/monitor.py) to be the desired port number that you want to use.
 Then run the server using the following script:

 ```bash
 $ sudo python3 web/server.py